 Garfield, normally not averse to eating live birds like he is to eating mice at all, is afraid to get near Ludlow, a small bird who is naïve and kind of annoying.
 However, he is not (known to be) this trope, or the reason Garfield's afraid.
 Ludlow's father, on the other hand, packs quite a punch, and while he's bigger than his son he's quite a bit more literally pint-sized.

 In another episode, one mouse's mother is inadvertently trapped in a cookie jar.
 He won't believe Garfield hasn't done anything with her, but since Garfield doesn't know what did happen, he's powerless to prove otherwise.
 This proves dangerous, as the mouse brings over a murine parody of Arnold Schwarzenegger to beat a confession out of him.
 The Cup-Sized Powerhouse knocks him around a while before Garfield is able to discover and subsequently produce the missing mother mouse.

 In Teen Titans, Starfire is tall, but quite scrawny (though really, everyone but Cyborg is, so maybe it's down to the art style), which makes it all the more hilarious when she gets dangerous and introduces villains to the full wrath of a starbolt-wielding Flying Brick.

 Bending aside, she's even shown to be the physically strongest teenager in the Gaang.
-This includes Sokka, whose shoulders her head she barely reaches.
-She seems to be a math for Zuko, who is the oldest, and even taller than Sokka.
+This includes Sokka, whose shoulders her head barely reaches.
+She seems to be a match for Zuko, who is the oldest, and even taller than Sokka.